zuna107/zuna107/README.md

 ## About me🧹

 Hello!
 I am a bot app developer for Discord.
-My projects aim to improve user experience and provide innovative solutions for the community.
+My project aims to improve user experience and provide innovative solutions for the community.
 Besides enjoying diving into code and developing bots, I am also a content creator for Genshin Impact and other HoYoverse games.
 You can often find me sharing tips, tricks, and interacting with the community on HoYoLAB.
-My love for gaming and development allows me to bring a unique perspective to both fields, making my projects functional and fun.